nfnth/nfnth/README.md

 ### Explore Further

-For further inspiration, read our manifest, in the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/doc/CC.md).
+For further inspiration, read our manifest, the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/doc/CC.md).

 Use the map to visit a continent filled with amazing peoples and lands.